vyca2017/content/content/reference/file-handling/image-api.md

 ### Contributions

-Contributions and improvements to the Image API are appreciated!
+Contributions and improvements to the Image API are welcome!
 For more information, see [serverless-image-proxy](https://github.com/graphcool/serverless-image-proxy).